Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Introduction

-Authors in \cite{Auc_theory_cloud_fog} provides a comprehensive survey on auction-based mechanisms in cloud/edge computing, focusing on efficient resource management and pricing challenges. \cite{Auc_theory_fog_cloud_offloading} highlights auctions as effective tools for incentivizing task offloading and resource allocation in fog-cloud systems, prompting reconsideration of auction-based strategies for CFA.
-Auctions enable dynamic resource allocation by leveraging user synergy across cloud, fog, and edge layers, enhancing CFA performance.
-Each auction participant contributes to decision-making, distributing computational complexity via node collaboration.
-To optimize resource allocation with incomplete information in dense IoT networks, sealed-bid auction mechanisms are proposed, addressing IoT device limitations and promoting adaptive, sustainable models for CFA co-design.
+Protocols and strategies for automated multi-attribute auctions offer a versatile foundation for advanced decision support systems.
+These systems address complex utility functions, including the inter-dependencies between conventional wireless network attributes \cite{Auc_theory_multi_attribute_Israel, Auc_theory_multi_attribute_ad}.
+The authors in \cite{Auc_theory_cloud_fog} provides a comprehensive survey on auction-based mechanisms in cloud/edge computing, focusing on efficient resource management and pricing challenges. \cite{Auc_theory_fog_cloud_offloading} highlights auctions as effective tools for incentivizing task offloading and resource allocation in fog-cloud systems, prompting the reconsideration of auction-based strategies for the edge.
+Auctions enable dynamic resource allocation by leveraging user synergy across sub fog layers to enhance edge performance.
+Each auction participant contributes to decision-making by distributing computational complexity via node collaboration.
+To optimize resource allocation with incomplete information in dense IoT networks, sealed-bid auction mechanisms are proposed, addressing IoT device limitations and promoting adaptive, sustainable models for the edge layer.